turingschool-examples/frontend-mod-1-prework/day_5/day5-exercises.md

 6)  What are three types of operators and how are they used?
-* Answer:  Expressions have operators in then to evaluate the value or values.
+* Answer:  Expressions have operators in them to evaluate the value or values.
 The 3 types are:
   * Assignment Operators: `color = 'blue'`
   * Arithmetic Operators: `area = 3 *3`
   * String Operators: `greeting = 'Hello' + 'Nick'`